Steven Hayne

-Steven Timothy Hayne (born 1942) is a pathologist from the US state of Mississippi who attracted significant controversy surrounding his medical practices and testimony in criminal trials, most notably those of Cory Maye, Jimmie Duncan, and Tyler Edmonds.
+Steven Timothy Hayne (1942-2020) was a pathologist from the US state of Mississippi who attracted significant controversy surrounding his medical practices and testimony in criminal trials, most notably those of Cory Maye, Jimmie Duncan, and Tyler Edmonds.

 Biography

 Hayne was born in Los Angeles, California.
 It is unknown when he adopted the use of the last name Hayne.
 He graduated from Oakland Technical High School in 1959 and from Brown Medical School in 1974.
 He interned until 1976 at Letterman Army Medical Center in San Francisco, California.
 After finishing his internship, he practiced medicine in California, Kentucky, and Alabama, before settling in Mississippi in 1987.

 Practice in Mississippi

 Until 2008, Hayne performed about 80 to 90 percent of criminal autopsies in Mississippi, even though he was never certified to do so.
 He testified to performing more than 1,500 autopsies per year, seven times the recommendation and considered a "Phase II deficiency" by the National Association of Medical Examiners, preventing the office from gaining accreditation.
 While performing these autopsies, Hayne also regularly appeared in court to testify as a forensic expert, and held down two hospital jobs.
 In August 2008 he was terminated from his medical examiner position and was barred from performing procedures for Mississippi.
 The Innocence Project was responsible for identifying Hayne's misconduct and his use of state laboratories for flawed and botched autopsies.